Arena, North Dakota

 I give a deserving nod to my folks but I am dedicating this particular post to “Ghosts of North Dakota”.
 Although I’ve never met Troy Larson and Terry ‘Rat’ Hinnenkamp, they have given me inspiration and, more importantly, direction when it comes to actually being able to locate some great ghost towns in North Dakota.
 In my opinion, these two men have done a tremendous service to the state of North Dakota and its residents by photographically recording these former communities.
 Many of the buildings have already started to disappear and as time passes, more will be lost, to gravity, the elements, and vandalism.

 If you have any interest whatsoever in ghost towns, old buildings and the history of North Dakota, please visit their website and…note… they have now published some of their works in a really beautiful and well-constructed book (available at their website Ghosts of North Dakota).
-You guys need to get an ISBN number and get that into the libraries!
+You guys need to get an ISBN number and get that book into the libraries!